Alternative, Massage & Holistic Articles You May Like

 If you’ve earned the highest degree possible for your area of expertise, stay up to date with continuing education courses.
 They will teach you the latest skills and practices in your line of work.

 Actual salaries for providers of alternative medicine may vary greatly based on specialization, location, years of experience, and a variety of other factors.
 Plus, as you gain more years of experience, you’ll be able to demand a higher salary.
 Many practitioners decide to open their own practices, allowing them to choose their own rates, hours of work, and site; all of which can greatly influence the amount of money they earn.

 One example of a relatively high-paying alternative medicine career is an ND, whose average salary is $75,640, according to O*Net.
 Salaries for acupuncturists, who need to hold a master’s degree to practice, are relatively high as well, while massage practitioners and nutritionists typically earn comparatively less.

 Alternative medicine has become a welcome form of treatment for many Americans.
 Because of this demand, above average job growth is expected for a number of alternative medicine careers.

-The employment of chiropractors, for example, is expected to grow 4% from 2019 to 2029, about as fast as the average for all occupations, according to the BLS’s Occupational Outlook Handbook.
+For instance, the employment of chiropractors is expected to grow 4% from 2019 to 2029, about as fast as the average for all occupations, according to the BLS’s Occupational Outlook Handbook.
 The aging baby boomer population, which experiences neuromusculoskeletal and joint problems more frequently than younger people, is one reason for this projected growth.